Source code: Lib/smtplib.py

 A SMTP instance encapsulates an SMTP connection.
 It has methods that support a full repertoire of SMTP and ESMTP operations.
 If the optional host and port parameters are given, the SMTP connect() method is called with those parameters during initialization.
-If specified, local_hostname is used as the FQDN of the local host in the HELO/EHLO command.
-Otherwise, the local hostname is found using socket.getfqdn().
-If the connect() call returns anything other than a success code, an SMTPConnectError is raised.
+An SMTPConnectError is raised if the specified host doesn’t respond correctly.
 The optional timeout parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).

 For normal use, you should only require the initialization/connect, sendmail(), and quit() methods.
 An example is included below.

 A SMTP_SSL instance behaves exactly the same as instances of SMTP.
 SMTP_SSL should be used for situations where SSL is required from the beginning of the connection and using starttls() is not appropriate.
 If host is not specified, the local host is used.
-If port is omitted, the standard SMTP-over-SSL port (465) is used. local_hostname has the same meaning as it does for the SMTP class. keyfile and certfile are also optional, and can contain a PEM formatted private key and certificate chain file for the SSL connection.
+If port is zero, the standard SMTP-over-SSL port (465) is used. keyfile and certfile are also optional, and can contain a PEM formatted private key and certificate chain file for the SSL connection.
 The optional timeout parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).

 The LMTP protocol, which is very similar to ESMTP, is heavily based on the standard SMTP client.
-It’s common to use Unix sockets for LMTP, so our connect() method must support that as well as a regular host:port server. local_hostname has the same meaning as it does for the SMTP class.
+It’s common to use Unix sockets for LMTP, so our connect() method must support that as well as a regular host:port server.
 To specify a Unix socket, you must use an absolute path for host, starting with a ‘/’.